gelbling/Programming-Paradigms/README.md

 # Programming-Paradigms
-My assignments from CSE 30332 at the University of Notre Dame.
+My assignments from CSE 30332 Programming Paradigms class at the University of Notre Dame.